-Phase 2. matrix map and analyze: In the second phase, the modified CTG is mapped onto a full bus matrix, which is then pruned by removing unused busses.
-Dedicated slave and memory components are migrated to the local busses of their corresponding masters to further reduce busses in the matrix.
-Fig. 4(d) shows the bus matrix after these steps, for the example in Fig. 4(a).
-Finally, we perform Transaction Level (TLM) simulation [26] of the application, assuming no arbitration contention, to obtain application-specific data traffic statistics such as the number of transactions on a bus and average transaction burst size on a bus.
+Phase 2. matrix map and analyze: In the second phase, the modified CTG is mapped onto a full bus matrix template.
+The full bus matrix is subsequently pruned by removing unused busses on which there are no data transfers.
+Dedicated slave and memory components are also migrated to the local busses of their corresponding masters to further reduce busses in the matrix.
+Fig. 5(d)shows the bus matrix after these steps, for the example in Fig. 5(a).
+Finally, we perform a fast high level, Transaction Level (TLM) simulation [26] of the application, using channels communication protocol-independent for communication and assuming no arbitration contention, to obtain application-specific data traffic statistics such as the number of transactions on a bus and average transaction burst size on a bus.
 Knowing the bandwidth to be maintained on a bus from the TCPs in the CTG, we can also estimate the minimum clock speed at which any bus in the matrix must operate, in order to meet its throughput constraint, as follows.
-The data throughput ($\Gamma{TLM/B}$) from the TLM simulation, for any bus B in the matrix is given by where numT is the number of data transactions on bus B, sizeT is the average data transaction size, width is the bus width, \mathcal{L} is the clock speed, and c is the total number of cycles of TLM simulation for the application.
-The values for numT, sizeT and c are obtained from the TLM simulation.
-To meet throughput constraint $\Gamma{\text{TCP/B}}$ for bus B,
+The data throughput ( $\varGamma$ ${\rm TLM/B})$ from the TLM simulation, for any bus B in the matrix is given by where numT is the number of data transactions on bus B, sizeT is the average data transaction size, width is the bus width, $\Omega$ is the clock speed, and $\sigma$ is the total number of cycles of TLM simulation for the application.
+The values for numT, sizeT and $\sigma$ are obtained from the TLM simulation.
+To meet throughput constraint $\Gamma$ TCP/B for bus B,